Elena-Weber/ml-react/README.md

 $ yarn install
 * To start the server, run in the terminal:
 $ yarn start
-* The browser (Chrome is recommended) should open the page http://localhost:3000 where you can see the main page of the application.
+* The browser (Chrome is recommended) should open the page http://localhost:3000 where you can see the application.
 If that doesn't happen, do it manually.

 ## Features:
 * User can see all quotes fetched and change the category.